MatthijsKamstra/haxejs/haxe/about.md

 I started using Flash as an animator and learned how to program in Flash.
 Later in a IDE (SE|PY written in Python if I'm not mistaken).
 I started to experiment with MTASC (which is the Haxe predecessor) because it compiled faster then Flash did.

-Then Nicolas stopped working on MTASC and focussed on Haxe.
+Then Nicolas stopped working on MTASC and focused on Haxe.
 He lost me there, I was to junior-dev to understand what he was doing, and at the time nobody around me was interested in it.

-Somewhere it must have grabbed my attention again and I using it (for hobby projects) for ??? years (probably less then 10 years, but more then 5 years)
+Somewhere it must have grabbed my attention again!
+And I using it (for hobby projects) for x years (probably less then 10 years, but more then 5 years)

 From a ActionScript background it's not difficult at all to work with Haxe.
 And I guess the same is for JavaScript developers.